dreddsa5dies/goHackTools/README.md

 ![IMAGE](img/goHackTools.png)

 ## Hacker tools on Go (Golang)
 We used examples from the book "Violent Python" TJ O'Connor

+## TODO:
+examples from the book "Black Hat Python" Python Programming for Hackers and Pentesters by Justin Seitz
+examples from the book "Black Hat Go" Go Programming For Hackers and Pentesters by Tom Steele, Chris Patten, and Dan Kottmann

 ## The code contains comments in Russian